rai-project/mlmodelscope/README.md

 ### Known Issues:
 1. `upload` feature currently is not working
 2. If any agent crashes, you can stop the containers by running `docker-compose stop` and restart.

+### Acknowledgement:
+This work is supported by [IBM-ILLINOIS Center for Cognitive Computing Systems Research (C3SR)](http://c3sr.hwu.crhc.illinois.edu/) - a research collaboration as part of the [IBM Cognitive Horizon Network](http://research.ibm.com/cognitive-computing/cognitive-horizons-network/).